-READ AND UNDERSTAND ALL WARNINGS BEFORE USE
+READ AND UNDERSTAND ALL WARNINGS AND INSTRUCTIONS BEFORE USE.

-Read and understand ALL warnings before using this product.
-Failure to read, understand, and comply with ALL warnings could result in property damage, severe personal injury, or death.
+Failure to read, understand, and comply with ALL accompanying literature, instructions, product labels, and warnings could result in property damage, severe personal injury, or death.

-Product is calibrated prior to shipment, however, this product must be calibrated prior to initial use.
-Calibrate at regular intervals in accordance with the User Manual.
-Failure to calibrate in accordance with the instructions in this manual and at the specified intervals may result in the product not operating properly or malfunctioning.
+Product is tested and calibrated at the factory prior to shipment.
+However, this product must be calibrated prior to initial use and at regular intervals in accordance with this User Manual to ensure proper operation.

+Failure to calibrate and operate this product in accordance with this User Manual may result in the malfunction of the product.